 An audit program is one or more audits planned for a specific time frame and with a specific purpose.ISO 9000:2015, Quality management systems — Fundamentals and vocabulary, p.3.13.4

-ISO 9001: 2015 in clause 9.2.2 a) requires the organization to plan, establish, implement and maintain the audit program(s) including the frequency, methods, responsibilities, planning requirements and reporting taking into account the importance of processes, changes affecting the organization and the results of previous audits.
+ISO 9001: 2015 in clause 9.2.2 a) requires the organization to plan, establish, implement and maintain the audit program(s).
+It shall include the frequency, methods, responsibilities, planning requirements and reporting considering the importance of processes, changes affecting the organization and the results of previous audits.

 In addition audit program priorities shall be based on risks, internal and external performance trends, and process criticality.